madebits/madebits.github.io/blog/2013/2013-09-07-Encrypted-Containers-with-Cryptsetup.md

 echo -n password | cryptsetup -v -c aes-xts-plain64 -s 512 -h sha512 -o 111 open --type plain /data2/temp/container.bin enc -
 ```

 Given `--type plain` hashes password only once, the above is useful if you combine it with some command that hashes password more than once.
-For example, generate a long password and encrypt it using `scrypt`:
+For example, generate a long secret and encrypt it using `scrypt`:

 ```
 head -c 521 /dev/urandom | scrypt enc -t 60 -m 1000000 - secret.bin